 Speaking to dermatologists, we learnt that many children start to notice pre teen skin changes between 7 and 12.
 Some children in this age group have already developed quite severe skin issues.

 To assist with our own children's skin concerns we began looking for the perfect first skincare routine for tweens.

 When we couldn't find anything we were happy with, we created Petite Skin Co.

-Our products have been formulated to be gentle enough to use on young kids skin from 5 years old (be sure to patch test first).
-For this age group keeping our Face Cleansing Foam and Face moisturiser on hand for those times you need to remove face paint, thick sunscreens or for those extra grubby days!
+Our products have been formulated to be gentle enough to use on young skin from 5 years old (be sure to patch test first).
+We suggest for this age group keeping our Face Cleansing Foam and Face Moisturiser on hand for those times you need to remove face paint, thick sunscreens or for those extra grubby days!
 Introducing children to washing their faces when they're young, even if not daily, is a wonderful way to reinforce the importance of taking care of our skin.

 No matter when your child is ready to start taking care of their face, we're thrilled that our products take the guesswork out of where to begin.
 Once they've started, your child will be establishing habits that will lead to a lifetime of beautiful skin.
 And isn't that one of the best gifts we could ever give them?